Tabcorp/cli-plot/README.md

 You can pipe it into `plot` to generate a chart right there in your terminal.
 It will push new values from the right every time they arrive on stdin.
-Note: values must be separated by a new line.
+Note: input values must be separated by a new line.

 ```bash
 node sine.js | plot